 - 1 tsp cinnamon

-In a separate bowl, combine the flour, baking powder, baking soda, cinnamon, and salt, whisking to combine.
+- In a separate bowl, combine the flour, cocoa powder, baking powder, baking soda, cinnamon, and salt, whisking to combine.
 Slowly alternate folding in the flour mixture and the natural yogurt into the wet ingredients until everything is well combined.